-Each contractor shall report to the commissioner in a format to be determined by the commissioner.
+Each contractor shall report to the commissioner on a quarterly basis in a format to be determined by the commissioner.

 Data collected on individuals under this subdivision are private data on individuals as defined in section 13.02, subdivision 12, except that summary data may be provided under section 13.05, subdivision 7.

 Wages and subsidies under this section may be paid for part-time employment.

 An employer may not lay off, terminate, or reduce the working hours of an employee for the purpose of hiring an individual with funds provided by this section.
 An employer may not hire an individual with funds available under this section if any other individual is laid off from the same or a substantially equivalent job.